dhharker/randomRamble/README.md

 I don't know Go, and haven't written a full piece of software for over about 5 years.
 So this is going to be a learning journey and perhaps not The Best Way of doing things.

-I commit to writing proper tests for each module.
-I don't know how yet, but I will!

 ## Modules